 Targeting Murray Cod at Ferntree Gully Quarry Reserve

 Murray Cod is Australia’s largest freshwater fish that grows to impressive sizes.
 Cod are an ambush predator that love the cover of structure so make sure you concentrate your efforts on any visible structure including logs and submerged trees.
 They will also seek shelter in deeper holes and rock ledges.
 Cod are most active in low light conditions such as sunrise and sundown.
 A medium to heavy bait caster rod is ideal when targeting cod.
 This might be a stiff 6-foot rods in 6-10 kilo class matched with a suitable size bait caster reel spooled with 20lb to 30lb braid and 30lb to 40lb leader.

 Good lure options for Murray Cod include hard body lures, surface lures, spinnerbaits, swimbaits, shads, lipless crankbaits, paddle tail and curtail soft plastics.
 These should be worked slowly or tolled from your boat or kayak if access is permitted.
 There are some amazing surface lures on the market these days including imitation mice, frogs, ducks, and snakes with realistic action that are fun to target cod with.
 Bait anglers can target Murray cod with live yabbies and worms.

 FishingMad encourages ‘catch & release’ of all native species to help maintain the water quality within the lake however European Carp must not be returned.

+Images of fish supplied VFA and DEPI.
 All images and videos shown on the Ferntree Gully Fishing Guide are Fishing Mad originals.